raspberrypilearning/creating-resources/markdown.md

 See the [worksheet](worksheet.md) for this project

 This would link to the `worksheet.md` file in the same folder as the current document.
-To go in to another folder:
+To go into another folder use the following format:

 ```
 See the [Lesson 1 worksheet](lesson-1/worksheet.md)